arthuro555/THNK/docs/docs/concepts/state-variables.md

 ## Usage of state variables

 Using a state variable is simple: a state variable is simply a special type of **structure variable**.
-You can simply use any child variable of it as a normal GDevelop variable, and it'll be automatically syncrhonized on the client's side.
+You can simply use any child variable of it as a normal GDevelop variable, and it'll be automatically synchronized on the client's side.

 For example, one could make a chat system by appending strings to the array variable `State.Messages`, then on the client side, reading this variable and displaying all messages in this array.